Pinterest: the underrated shoppable-content source

 - It is strongest for home, furniture, fashion, beauty and food, the categories Pinterest over-indexes on.

-As with every platform, Pinterest content collected and left on Pinterest mostly serves Pinterest.
-Brought onto your store, cleared, tagged and shoppable, it becomes another stream of aspirational proof on the surfaces where you actually sell.
+Pinterest content left on Pinterest mostly serves Pinterest.
+Brought onto your store, cleared, tagged and shoppable, the same pins become another stream of aspirational proof on the surfaces where you actually take the money.

 Sources & notes